movestore/movestore.github.io/translator.md

 ![](files/FilteredApps_WF.png ':size=100%')

 There are a series of Apps in the category `Translator` within the class `Helper` to enable the usage of the wide spectrum of available Apps.
-These Apps translate data types so Apps that have different IO types can be used in one workflow.
+These Apps translate data types so Apps that have different IO types can be used in one Workflow.
 After adding a `Translator` App to the Workflow, Apps with another IO type can be added.

 In the "Input/Output" column of a `Translator` App you can quickly see what output/input types are being translated.